Lodimup/macos-control-mcp/README.md

 # macOS Control MCP Server

 A Model Context Protocol (MCP) server for macOS desktop automation using FastMCP and PyAutoGUI.
+This MCP gives full control to your MacOS desktop.
+It will work with Linux, and windows but these are not tested.
+Needless to day this is very dangerous.
+Run in a container, VM, etc.

 ## Features